pfmc-assessments/Assessment_Class/README.md

 ## Course format:

 This is a hybrid course, with in-person and virtual participation available.
+Winter quarter, we will meet at UW in FSH 105.
+There is also a group meeting in person at Oregon State University.
+For online login information, contact the instructors.

 ## Scheduled course times (subject to change based on participant schedules):